If you are considering buying an Upgraded Mercedes-Benz Vito, V-Class or Sprinter, here are some tips that you should

 2. Ensure the vehicle is not overweight.
 It is impossible to upgrade the interior of a vehicle without adding weight and each vehicle has a maximum gross weight set by the Original Manufacturer.
 If this limit is exceeded, your insurance and warranty will be invalid.
 It is not safe to operate an overweight vehicle.
 In simple terms, you must deduct 75 Kgs from the Gross Vehicle Weight for each seating position to work out the net vehicle weight without passengers.
 A converted V-Class with a GVW of 3100 Kgs should weigh no more than 2650 Kgs with 6 seating positions.
 A 3500Kg Sprinter with 8 seats should weigh no more than 2900Kg without passengers.

-3. Driver’s Partition – If the vehicle you are interested in has a Driver’s Partition, the maximum size of the TV is restricted by Mercedes-Benz’s requirement to pass an ISO load Partition Test.
+3. Driver’s Partition – If the vehicle you are interested in has a Driver’s Partition, it is a Mercedes-Benz requirement to pass an ISO load Partition test.
 This is designed to protect the Driver and Co-Driver in the event of an accident.
-In simple terms, if the TV aperture is larger than 22”, the vehicle will not pass this test.

 3.1 Driver’s Space – Most aftermarket Driver’s Partitions restrict the space available to the driver.
 From a safety and comfort point of view, it is imperative the Driver can fully adjust their seat to optimise their driving position.
 Make sure you sit in the Driver’s seat and if you have a driver or security guard, make sure they try-before-you-buy.